To better understand your risk, ask these questions about your home:

 If not, there may be foundation problems or prior water damage.

 Appliances more than five years old will soon need to be replaced.
-Water heaters often begin to leak at age 10, according to research by the Institute for Business & Home Safety (IBHS).
+Water heaters often begin to leak at age 10, according to research by the Insurance Institute for Business and Home Safety.

-Older homes will be more prone to these problems, according to IBHS research.
+Older homes will be more prone to these problems, according to Insurance Institute for Business and Home Safety research.

 Find Out More

 A professional home inspection is recommended in order to get a complete picture of the home's condition.
 For a complete list of hazards that might affect a particular area and projects to help protect against them, visit the Insurance Institute for Business and Home Safety's website, DisasterSafety.org, and enter your zip code.
 You will also find information to make a home stronger and safer from the start if you choose to build.

 Once You Know the Risks, Get the Right Insurance

 Your home is your safe haven, so you need to protect it.
 At Farm Bureau Insurance, our agents live where you live, so we understand what type of insurance will best suit your needs.
 We also understand that you need to protect your home, without breaking the bank.
 Speak to one of our South Carolina agents to discuss our various homeowner's insurance options, including policies to protect you from damages caused by a dwelling fire, earthquake, flood or other unexpected event.